dotnet/runtime/src/tests/Interop/Swift/README.md

 ## Goals

 The goal of this experiment is to explore the possibilities and limitations of direct P/Invoke interop with Swift.
 It should implement runtime mechanisms for handling Swift ABI differences.
-In this phase of the experiment, we want to implement on marshalling of blittable types and handling `self` context and `error` handling on Mono AOT targeting MacCatalyst.
+In the first iteration of the experiment, our focus will be on the self context and error handling calling conventions with blittable types targeting MacCatalyst.
+After that, we plan to expand support for non-blittable types using binding wrappers and to include other Apple targets.

 We can choose to first support Mono AOT either with or without LLVM according to the initial analysis.